Hatonwood/COLMd/README.md

 Hell yeah man, COLM'd is so light even it doesn't feel itself.
 Seriously it IS Light and Fast *blink* Maybe it turns out to be even faster in the future.

-#The project is going back and forth even though I get more interest in it every single time
+#The project is going back and forth even though I get more interest in it every single day to week * to 2 weeks now

 The current status is: